Global Social Compliance

 Health & Safety

 Our vendors must provide their workers with safe and healthy conditions, including in any living facilities that may be provided.
+Our vendors must provide access to clean and sanitary facilities, including, but not limited to, clean drinking water.

 Fire Safety